HyagoOliveira/InputSystem/README.md

 ![TMPSettings Sprite Asset](/Documentation~/TMPSettings_SpriteAsset.png)

 You need to place there all the Sprite Assets your project is going to use.
-Also, you need to configure them.
+Don't forget to configure them.
 Use the [official TMP Sprite Asset section](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.2/manual/Sprites.html) to know how.
+Also, all Sprite Assets present in this folder should be named following the [InputDeviceType](/Runtime/InputDeviceType.cs) enum.
+You don't need to create a Sprite Assets for all elements on this enum since the code will search and use the nearest available on Resources folder.

 If you wish to use the Sprites from **Free Prompts Pack**, just copy and paste any file from the [Sprite Assets folder](/SpriteAssets/) to your project Default Sprite Assets path. **You don't need to configure any of Free Prompts Pack TMP Sprite Assets**.
 They are already all set to use and its sprites are on the [Sprites Sheets folder](/Sprites/) (you don't need to copy any file from this folder for your project).